tlswg/tls13-spec/draft-ietf-tls-tls13.md

   represented as a DER-encoded {{X690}} ECDSA-Sig-Value structure.

 RSASSA-PSS algorithms
-: Indicates a signature algorithm using RSASSA-PSS {{RFC3447}} with MGF1.
+: Indicates a signature algorithm using RSASSA-PSS {{RFC8017}} with mask generation function 1.
 The digest used in the mask generation function and the digest being signed are both the corresponding hash algorithm as defined in {{SHS}}.
 When used in signed TLS handshake messages, the length of the salt MUST be equal to the length of the digest output.
-This codepoint is defined for use with TLS 1.2 as well as TLS 1.3.
+This codepoint is new in this document and is also defined for use with TLS 1.2.

 EdDSA algorithms
 : Indicates a signature algorithm using EdDSA as defined in
-  {{I-D.irtf-cfrg-eddsa}} or its successors.
+  {{RFC8032}} or its successors.
 Note that these correspond to the "PureEdDSA" algorithms and not the "prehash" variants.

+Legacy algorithms
+: Indicates algorithms which are being deprecated because they use algorithms with known weaknesses, specifically SHA-1 which is used in this context with either with RSA using RSASSA-PKCS1-v1_5 or ECDSA.
+These values refer solely to signatures which appear in certificates (see
+  {{server-certificate-selection}}) and are not defined for use in signed TLS handshake messages.
+Endpoints SHOULD NOT negotiate these algorithms but are permitted to do so solely for backward compatibility.
+Clients offering these values MUST list them as the lowest priority (listed after all other algorithms in SignatureSchemeList).
+TLS 1.3 servers MUST NOT offer a SHA-1 signed certificate unless no valid certificate chain can be produced without it (see {{server-certificate-selection}}).
 {:br }

-rsa_pkcs1_sha1, dsa_sha1, and ecdsa_sha1 SHOULD NOT be offered.
-Clients
-offering these values for backwards compatibility MUST list them as the lowest priority (listed after all other algorithms in SignatureSchemeList).
-TLS 1.3 servers MUST NOT offer a SHA-1 signed certificate unless no valid certificate chain can be produced without it (see {{server-certificate-selection}}).

 The signatures on certificates that are self-signed or certificates that are trust anchors are not validated since they begin a certification path (see